sreeise/graph-rs-sdk/README.md

 personal and business accounts.
 However, the api is still a work in progress and subject to change.

+### The following is a list of the current work next to be done:

+    1. JWT validation.
+See issue/bug https://github.com/sreeise/rust-onedrive/issues/4
+    2. Access Token updates based upon expires in field.
+See https://github.com/sreeise/rust-onedrive/issues/5

 Requires Rust nightly:

     rustup install nightly